-The Onyx2 deskside graphics workstation is available with three different graphics boards: Onyx2 MXI, Onyx2Reality, and Onyx2 InfiniteReality.
-The Onyx2 MXI is a single graphics board (see Figure 1-4).
-The Onyx 2 Reality and InfiniteReality are graphics board sets that include a GE, one or two RM assemblies, and a DG board (see Figure 1-5).
-This board set (also known as a graphics "pipe") provides all the system video interfaces to peripheral products.
+The Onyx2 deskside graphics workstation is available with different graphics boards: Onyx2Reality, InfiniteReality or InfiniteReality2.
+The Onyx2Reality, InfiniteReality, and InfiniteReality2 are graphics board sets that include a GE board, one or two RM assemblies, and a DG board (see Figure 1-3).
+The graphics board set (also known as a graphics "pipe") provides all the system video interfaces to peripheral products.
 These products include multisync color monitors, video mixers, VCRs, StereoViewTM glasses, composite tape decks, etc. Note that all audio connections are made to the BaseIO panel.